GantMan/motion-egg/README.md

 ## Wat?

 This gem allows you hide a small bit of fun in any of your serious apps.
-Have a girl to impress?
-Want to feature some of your good friends in apps that they have no business being in?
-Have all the fun, without writing any of the code.
+* Have a girl to impress?
+* Want to feature some of your good friends in apps that they have no business being in?
+* Need to add your flair to a product?

+**Have all the fun, without writing any of the code.**

 ![screen-demo](./_art/motion-egg-screen.gif)